Bud Light gets stock downgrade just weeks after Dylan Mulvaney fallout

 "It is unclear how ABI will reverse eroding U.S. volume and brand relevance, and fix distributors' trust, without leadership changes," analysts said.

-Anheuser-Busch didn't immediately respond to a request for comment from CBS MoneyWatch Thursday.
+Anheuser-Busch didn't immediately respond to a request for comment from CBS MoneyWatch.

 Backlash from both sides